ibm-cloud-docs/dns-svcs/sec-zone-edit.md

 To change the zone name, delete the secondary zone rule and create the rule again with the new name.
 {: tip}

-## Editing a secondary zone using the CLI
+## Editing a secondary zone from the CLI
 {: #cli-edit-secondary-zone}
 {: cli}